Holomorphic Path Integrals in Tangent Space for Flat Manifolds: Quantization of the phase space

 \subsection{Metric and complex structure}

-In the case of a Riemannian manifold $Q$, as a configuration space, it is natural to wonder if its cotangent bundle has a natural complex structure.
-First, there is a metric in the cotangent that is the natural lifting of the metric in $Q$ and an almost-complex structure is obtained, which is compatible with the symplectic structure of the cotangent bundle.
+In the case of a Riemannian manifold $Q$, as a conf\/iguration space, there is a metric in the cotangent space that is the natural lifting of the metric in $Q$.
+Also an almost-complex structure is obtained, which is compatible with the symplectic structure of the cotangent bundle.
 This structure is integrable when the curvature of $Q$ is null \cite{gorbunov-et-al05, kobayashi69-2}.

-First we consider the general case.
-Let $Q$ be a finite-dimensional orientable real-analytic Riemannian manifold and let $P=T^*Q$ be the cotangent bundle with projection $\pi\colon P\to Q$ and canonical symplectic form $\omega$.

 The metric in $Q$ can be naturally lifted to the cotangent space $P$ as follows.
 (See the details in the Appendix of \cite{capobiancoreartes2}).